 Helga not only funded the Foundation, but also gave direction how she wished her philanthropic vision to be implemented.
 Over the past three decades, we have tried to live up to her guidance.
 And the resonance to our efforts from the Foundation's partners and from the community bears evidence for the value of Helga's guidance.
 To my colleagues I say: stay the course!
 And to our partners: my thanks and respect for their dedicated work and their friendship.

 Born in Munich, Germany, Hans's professional career from 1973 until his retirement at the end of 2008 was devoted to the practice of law, predominantly in international finance transactions, with the firm of Debevoise & Plimpton LLP, New York, New York.

 Completed his board service on October 31, 2019

 Beginning in the early 1990s, Wayne was Hawaiʻi legal counsel for the Foundation's benefactor, Helga Glaesel-Hollenback, and worked with her and Hans in implementing the Foundation's activities.
 Following Helga's death in 1997, Wayne joined the Foundation's Board.
-As a forty year resident of Hawaiʻi, Wayne shared the respect Helga had for the conditions, issues, culture and traditions in Hawaiʻi that, in accordance with her wishes, have been, and will continue to be, important in carrying out the Foundation's grantmaking in Hawaiʻi.
+As a forty-plus year resident of Hawaiʻi, Wayne shares the respect Helga had for the conditions, issues, culture and traditions in Hawaiʻi that, in accordance with her wishes, have been, and will continue to be, important in carrying out the Foundation's grantmaking in Hawaiʻi.

 When reflecting on his more than 20 years of service as a Founding Director of the Foundation, Wayne said,